 Some titles come with frames, ribbons, and other decorations.
-To change their color, select the decoration element you want to edit and click the Color properties button.
-Then, click the Decorations color palette and choose the new color.
+To change their color, select the decoration element you want to edit and click the Color properties whether the the the Decorations color palette and choose the new color.

 Finally, click Apply to exit editing mode.